apercova/atom-path-intellisense/README.md

   **` Note to developers `**
   > `If you find any selector combination that's missing or can improve this package make a PR with your add to allowed-scopes configuration setting.`
 - Escaping of single and double quotes is allowed for files and directories.
 - Path suggestions mechanism relies on providers for appropriate grammar and selectors.
-Default path providers are described below.

 ## Providers
 ### Default Providers :dart: